Should I get a cash out refinance or HELOC?

 - Low rates.
 Typically appreciably lower than for a HEL.
 Sometimes these rival cash out refinance rates.

 - Borrow large amounts.
-You’re likely able to borrow much more than with a credit card or personal loan.
+This depends on the amount of equity but you’re likely able to borrow much more than with a credit card or personal loan.

 - Flexibility.
 Borrow, repay and borrow again at will up to your credit limit.
 And only pay interest on your balances.
 Great for those with constantly changing incomes.
 And for those who want to borrow big sums for short periods.